-Here are three storylines from Saturday night’s NASCAR race at Bristol Motor Speedway.
+Here are three headlines from Saturday night’s NASCAR race at Bristol Motor Speedway.
 Tony Stewart and the helmet throwing incident is the top story of the week:

 Next weekend: they’ll be racing under the lights on Labor Day Weekend at Atlanta Motor Speedway.
-There are only two races left before the Chase.
+Two races remain before the Chase.